oscaram007/elrayo4.0/README.md

 1. Download `index.html`
 2. Open it in any modern web browser
-3. Press **Start** and jump! 🦘
+3. Press **LUCHAR** and jump! 🦘

-Or play it directly at: `https://[your-github-username].github.io/el-rayo`
+Or play it directly at: `https://oscaram007.github.io/elrayo4.0/`

 ---

 ## 📚 About This Project

 This game was built as a **personal learning project** to explore what's possible with just the tools that come built into every web browser.
-It started as a curiosity — *how much can you make without importing anything?* — and grew into a complete, polished game.
-Somewhere in the middle there was a phase where the luchador just looked like a sad yellow brick, but we don't talk about that. 🧱
+It started as a curiosity and grew into a complete, polished game.
+Somewhere in the middle there was a phase where the luchador just looked like a sad red and yellow brick (but we don't talk about that). 🟥🟨🧱

 As a librarian, I spend my days helping people find information and navigate complex systems.
-Learning to code felt like a natural extension of that curiosity — understanding *how* digital tools are built, not just how to use them.
+Learning to code felt like a natural extension of that curiosity.
+There needs to be an understanding of *how* digital tools are built, not just how to use them.
 This project represents dozens of hours of reading documentation 📖, debugging 🐛, and iterating until things worked.
-Mostly debugging.
-So much debugging.
+Mostly debugging and stress eating (lol...jk).
+So many tacos. 😔

 ---